Berea-CS-Courses/capstone-project-robinsonkal/Weekly Update 1.md

 - I plan on comparing the data resulting from word frequency to the data taken from my webscraper in order to see the words that are being used the most.

+- This week I created the code that exports a dataframe to a csv.
+In this dataframe was words, word usage, and percentage of use

+## 2.

+- It takes a long time to run the program

+- A lot of this is new to me so i'm learning on the fly

+- Other than the learning curve, it's been going pretty smoothly

+## 3.
 - From here on out, a large part of the project will be seeing what kind of results I get from using different types of data in different ways

 - My next step will be to set up a similar file for my webscraper

+- I want to successfully scrape useful data from the website   -2 days

+- I want to clean that data    -1 day

+- I want that data put into a new excel doc    -1 day

+## 4.
+- I'm using beautiful soup and python pandas

+- 4chan

 ## Code and results